 "The Archive is a vital part of the Los Angeles film scene and world-class contributor to the cause of film preservation." —Leonard Maltin

 UCLA Film & Television Archive is the second largest moving image archive in the United States after the Library of Congress, and the world’s largest university-based media archive.
-Screenwriter-director Curtis Hanson (Eight Mile, L.A.
-Confidential) is the Archive's Honorary Chairman.
+We are committed to the preservation, research and exhibition of moving images.
+Screenwriter-director Curtis Hanson is the Archive's Honorary Chairman.

 The Archive's Beginnings

 In late-1965, the Academy of Television Arts and Sciences (ATAS) joined forces with the UCLA Theater Arts Department to create the ATAS/UCLA Television Library.
 Three years later, Film Department faculty founded the Film Archive.
 In 1976, when Robert Rosen was named director of both organizations, UCLA Film & Television Archive was established as a joint venture.

 During its early years, the Archive amassed a serious film collection with the donation of the Paramount Pictures Nitrate Print Library, which included almost all of the sound films the studio had produced between 1930 and 1950.
 This was soon followed by important acquisitions from all the major U.S. studios: Warner Brothers, Columbia Pictures, 20th Century Fox and Republic Pictures.

 On the television end, in 1972 the Archive acquired the Jack Benny Television Collection, including all his series and specials, and the Hallmark Hall of Fame Collection.
 A short time later, Capitol Cities/ABC donated more than 24,000 television programs, which had aired from the early 1950s through the early 1970s, including Leave it to Beaver, 77 Sunset Strip, The Wonderful World of Disney, The Adventures of Ozzie and Harriet and Peyton Place.